 - Bosses’ shady ways (a valid reason to go)

-We all commit mistake on the job, and bosses definitely will call our attention.
+We all commit mistakes on the job, and bosses definitely will call our attention.
 But bosses do this differently, some will take the paternal approach (father and child discussion) to correct you, but most are comfortable with the transactional approach in dealing with the problem, i.e. scold you.

-What distinguishes mature and people that will most likely succeed from quitters is their willingness to face scolding, and still keep their dignity and self confidence intact.
+What distinguishes mature and people that will most likely succeed from quitters is their willingness to face scolding and still keep their dignity and self-confidence intact.
 They don’t hide, they don’t pass the buck, and they don’t run away.
-They stick it out and face the heat, and believed it’s “better to work with the devil they know than the devil that they do not know“.
+As the saying goes,

 In my case, I opted to swallow my pride.
 Anyway, I thought, I don’t own the exclusive right to scolding.
 To avoid it, it made me proactive and more responsible.
 Little did I know that it prepared me, both in skills and attitude for the next level position.